 From shipping gifts to well-deserving employees, handwritten notes of gratitude, sharing a “success of the week”, and asking people what they are most proud of in the last six months, allows leaders to learn what matters most to each person quickly.

-Leaders can celebrate accomplishments when employees have met team or company goals by awarding employees with a full day off that they can use later, create a section on the company website to highlight employees who are doing extraordinary in their role, or develop a “thank you” video for your team members.
+Leaders can celebrate accomplishments when employees have met team or company goals by awarding employees with a full day off that they can use later, creating a section on the company website to highlight employees who are doing extraordinary in their role, or developing a “thank you” video for your team members.
 Another option is to invite a caricature artist to come into the workplace to compose funny drawings.
 By showing your people appreciation, you can foster an environment of connection and community.